 After saying “never ever” over and over, we finally made the decision to jump in with both feet and adopt from Uganda.
 This was a pretty big deal to us.
 We had completely changed course from adopting an infant to adopting a little girl that was living half a world away.
 But God made it so clear to us that this is the route he wanted us to take to start our family.
 So we proceeded with finding a reputable agency who was working in Uganda.
 Which proved to be a huge hurdle.
 There were a bunch of sketchy agencies (read: willing to cut corners, falsify documents, or use any number of unethical means to expedite a case) out there, but none of the agencies we felt comfortable working with were running their Uganda programs any longer.
 We eventually found two agencies with Uganda programs that checked out.
 They were able to answer our questions and we had recommendations from people who had used them and were satisfied.
 One agency still seemed hesitant about working in Uganda, so we applied to the Uganda program at the other.
 Since the agency we chose was out of state (most of the agencies were, actually), we had to choose an in-state home study agency.
 We basically Googled home study agencies in North Carolina, emailed them, and from the ones that got back to us quickly we chose the cheapest.
 Ha!
-We ended up really loving our home study agency.
+We ended up really loving our home study agency and would recommend them to anyone.
 They were on the ball, knew who I was and what our story was every time we called, and worked so efficiently with our placing agency (the one with the Uganda program).

 Even though “home study” sounds like someone is going to come to inspect every inch of your home, it actually just involves a ton of paperwork.
 Like more than you’ll ever do in your life….until you get to the dossier portion of your adoption, that is.
 We each needed medical exams, fingerprints, background checks for any state we’d lived in for the last 15 years, official birth certificates, and a bunch of financial statements.
 Whew!
 It probably took us longer than average to complete our home study–about 4-5 months since a lot of it entailed Corey taking off work to get this stuff done.
 Once that was all completed, we were assigned a social worker that would do the interview portion of the home study.
 And again, this sounds like someone who is going to go over your home with a fine tooth comb, when in fact he/she just wants to get to know you and your spouse, your history, what your life is like, and why you want to adopt.
 We really liked our home study social worker.
 She was also an adoptive mom and had a lot of great advice and insight.
 The big takeaway for me from this portion of our process was that agency conducting the home study really was on our side.
 They weren’t looking for little things about us or our home to pick apart, they wanted to help us get to our daughter as much as we wanted to get to her.